debops/debops/playbooks/roles/ginas.rails_deploy/README.md

 ./site.sh -l ginas_postgresql # Only if you're using multiple hosts.
 # You are done.
 At this point you can run the playbook to setup your app server.
 ```

+Trust me, I know it's annoying.
+But you only have to do it once and in a few months all of this will go away.

 ### FAQ / troubleshooting guide